projectcalico/calico/master/security/kubernetes-default-deny.md

 ### Value

-A **default deny** network policy provides an enhanced security posture -- so workloads without policy (or incorrect policy) do not allow traffic until appropriate network policy is defined.
+A **default deny** network policy provides an enhanced security posture -- so any workloads without network policy are isolated until appropriate network policy is defined.

 ### Features